gulfiliz/gulfiliz.github.io/_posts/2024-12-28-chingiz-aitmatov.md

-He has three friends: a pair of binoculars he uses to watch the distant world, a stone shaped like a fish, and a white ship he can see far away on the lake below.
+He has three friends: a pair of binoculars he uses to watch the distant world, a stone shaped like a fish, and a white ship he can see far away on the Issik lake below.
 He has invented a game.
 He will turn into a fish, swim down the river to the lake, find the white ship, and tell his father, who he believes is on that ship,